 Soon after birth, tiger cubs are instinctively drawn to wrestling.
 Eventually their play transforms into real skills of potentially lethal efficiency.
 Humans have done the same.
-In this anthology, you will find unique combative techniques found in some cultures as well as some techniques that are universal.
+In this Via Media anthology, you will find unique combative techniques found in some cultures as well as some techniques that are universal.
+This title widens the content of Via Media martial art coverage.

 Grappling & Throwing From the Near and Far East